Who would have thought that you could make a tonne of money from cart abandonment?

-You come to my site.
-You learn about the product.
-You decide to buy it.
-You fill out the checkout forms.
-Then you abandon your cart.
+The customer comes to my site.
+They learn about the product.
+Eventually, they decide to buy it.
+They even fill out the checkout forms.
+Then they abandon their cart.

 Right after you abandon your cart, an email pops up in your Inbox from the same shop you’ve just abandoned.
 Would you open it?

 This 61% made us sure that there’s a huge opportunity in the abandoned carts segment.
 A few weeks later, this one email was followed by 2 more in 24 and in 72 hours.
 The second was urging them by telling them the items whey abandoned would be out of stock soon, and the third email offered a 10% discount on the cart.